Back to Top

 I filed and was the sole Primary Sponsor of House Bill 103, entitled “General Statutes Commission Technical Corrections 2023”.
 I represent the House as a member of the General Statutes Commission (GSC).
 Each Session, the GSC recommends corrections of a technical nature to the General Statutes and Session Laws.
 This Bill passed the House, passed the Senate, was signed by the Governor, and is now law.

-House Bill 591 - Restitution/Sexual Exploitation Of Minor
+House Bill 591 - Restitution/Sexual Exploitation of Minor

-I filed and was the sole Primary Sponsor of House Bill 591, entitled “Restitution/Sexual Exploitation Of Minor”, which passed the House and was sent to the Senate for consideration.
+I filed and was the sole Primary Sponsor of House Bill 591, entitled “Restitution/Sexual Exploitation of Minor”, which passed the House and was sent to the Senate for consideration.
 I agreed that the provisions of House Bill 591 be included in Senate Bill 579, entitled “Prevent Harm To Children”.
 Senate Bill 579 passed the Senate and the House and was signed into law by the Governor.
 This Bill requires that any Defendant who viewed child pornography and has been convicted of either first-degree, second- degree, or third-degree sexual exploitation of a minor must be ordered to make restitution to the victim.
 The victim’s losses include medical services relating to physical, psychiatric, or psychological care; physical and occupational therapy or rehabilitation; transportation, temporary housing, and childcare expenses; loss of income; and reasonable attorneys’ fees and other litigation costs associated with the Order of restitution or its enforcement.

 House Bill 834 and House Bill 186 - Juvenile Justice Legislation